yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/install-yugabyte-platform/install-software/installer.md

 </ul>

-Use YBA Installer to install YBA on a host.
+Use YBA Installer to install YBA on a host, either online or airgapped.
 YBA Installer performs preflight checks to validate the workspace is ready to run YBA.
 YBA Installer also provides basic functionality for managing installations, including backup and restore of an installation, upgrading, basic licensing, and uninstalling the software.

 {{< warning >}}
 You can use YBA Installer only if you are about to perform a new install.
 Currently, you cannot switch your existing YBA software installed via Replicated to be installed using YBA Installer.